-Sealants most commonly are applied to children’s teeth to help prevent cavities.
-Not only are sealants very effective, they cost a lot less than filling cavities.
+Dental sealants are most commonly applied to children’s teeth to help prevent cavities.
+Not only are sealants very effective, they cost a lot less than cavity fillings.

 If your child is at high risk for cavities, Sunnyvale preventive dentist Dr. Antonious may decide to seal your child’s premolars, or bicuspids, as well.
 The premolars are the teeth directly in front of the molars.
 Also, fluoride application as a preventive measure at least once a year can help children with high risk for cavities.